Skip to main content

 Does the Program offer financial aid?

-The European Studies Council awards some financial aid packages of various amounts, usually for partial tuition.
-ALL students admitted to the E&RS MA program are considered for all available financial aid, without further application (except in the case of student loans, which require separate application through Graduate School Financial Aid.)
-Students may apply for additional funds as available for summer and academic year research and language study, and for student employment once they matriculate and come to New Haven.
+The European Studies Council awards generous financial aid packages of various amounts, usually a combination of tuition and modest stipend funding.
+We cannot provide specific amounts.
+ALL students admitted to the E&RS MA program are considered for all available financial aid and fellowship grants, without further application (except in the case of student loans, which require separate application through Graduate School Financial Aid.)
+Students may apply for additional funds as available for summer and academic year research and language study, and for student employment once they matriculate.

 How long is the degree program?

-The European & Russian Studies (E&RS) degree is a two-year (four semesters) terminal Master’s program administered by the European Studies Council at the MacMillan Center for International and Area Studies at Yale.
+The European & Russian Studies (E&RS) degree is a two-year (four semesters) residential and terminal Master’s program administered by the European Studies Council at the Yale MacMillan Center for International and Area Studies.
+Part-time study is allowed.

 How many students apply?
 How many are admitted?

-The program usually receives 20-40 applications per year and admits 12-18.
-The cohort size generally ranges from 5-12 each year.
+The program usually receives more than 40 applications per year and admits 8-10.
+The cohort size generally ranges from 4-6 each year.

 Is the GRE required?